 While a focus group typically consists of four to 12 participants, an in-depth interview dedicates an entire session to the feedback of a single participant.

 During an in-depth interview, the interviewer is able to probe and spend more time focusing on smaller details that might need to be skipped over in a group setting, such as a focus group.

 Just like a traditional focus group can be conducted online, an in-depth interview can utilize remote methodologies too.
-Interviews can happen over the phone, an online chat room, or a Zoom meeting.
+Interviews can happen over the phone, in an online chat room, or in a Zoom meeting.

 Again, this can significantly open up your sample of participants, which will likely decrease recruitment costs.

 Collect opinions in a deeper context from students and educators in real-time through their personal devices.

 With mobile ethnography, research participants are able to share their honest and candid feedback about your EdTech solution without leaving their (virtual) classroom.